Mohammed-Azab/Ultimate_Tic_Tac_Toe/Skeleton.md

 │   ├── utils/
 │   │   └── Utils.java       # Utility functions and constants
 │   └── gui/
-│       ├── GameWindow.java  # GUI for the game window
+│       ├── GameWindow.java  # game.engine.GUI for the game window
 │       └── Renderer.java    # Renderer for visual representation (if applicable)
 │
 ├── assets/                 # Assets like images or stylesheets for the game